How Do Gaps in Coverage Affect Car Insurance Rates?

 All of the penalties above fail in comparison to one consequence, however.
 If you get into an accident while driving with lapsed insurance coverage, then you could face serious consequences.
 You may be required to pay for all damages – including medical bills and car repairs – out of pocket.
 This can add up to millions of dollars.
 Typically, your insurance company would cover these costs to a certain limit.
 With lapsed car insurance coverage, however, your car insurance company is not required to cover any damages.

 Ultimately, the consequences of a lapse or gap in car insurance coverage are serious.
-In most cases, it’s in your best interest to maintain continuous car insurance coverage.
+You’ll face an average of 9% increase in insurance premiums if you let your auto insurance coverage have gaps in it.
+Therefore, in most cases, it’s in your best interest to maintain continuous car insurance coverage.

 Leaving a gap or lapse in car insurance coverage exposes you to serious penalties, including fines, jail time, and accident liability.